-- the attached financial statements and notes satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012, the Australian Accounting Standards - Reduced Disclosure Requirements, the Australian Charities and Not-for-profit Commission Regulation 2013 and other mandatory professional reporting requirements - there are reasonable grounds to believe that the Company is able to pay all of its debts, as and when they become due and payable - the attached financial statements and notes give a true and fair view of the Company's financial position as at 30 June 2021 and of its performance for the financial year ended on that date.
+- the attached financial statements and notes satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012, the Australian Accounting Standards Simplified Disclosure, the Australian Charities and Not-for-profit Commission Regulation 2013 and other mandatory professional reporting requirements. - there are reasonable grounds to believe that the Company is able to pay all of its debts, as and when they become due and payable and - the attached financial statements and notes give a true and fair view of the Company's financial position as at 30 June 2022 and of its performance for the financial year ended on that date.

-Signed in accordance with a resolution of the Board of Directors.
+Signed in accordance resolution of the Board of Directors.